nayeok1/Dedifferentiation_Model/README.md

 # Dedifferentiation Model

 ### 1. Introduction
-Healthy tissue is charaterized by a specific structure, where stem cells are responsible for tissue maintance and give their designated function.
+Healthy tissue is charaterized by a specific structure, where stem cells are responsible for tissue maintanence and give their designated function.
 Typically stem cells have own self-renewal ability but also differentiate into terminally differenitated cells.
 Data suggest that tissue homeostasis is maintained through existence of specific negative feedback loop that influence stem cell number and tissue size.
 It is thought that tumors are maintained by so called cancer stem cell(CSC), and that the majority of the tumor is made up of more differentiated cancer cells that have limited ability to maintain the existence of the tumor.
 Similiarly, it has been suggested that feedback loops which regulate healthy tissue homeostasis are maintained to a certain extent in tumors, and observed tumor growth patterns support this notion.
 Both healthy tissue as well as tumor cell dynamics have been studied with mathematical models in the context of hierachically structured cell population.

 ### 2. Biological Model and parameters
 Here, we review the biological cartoon model of stem cell-driven tissue dynamics.
-In this form, this model contains two population: the stem cells: X0, and the more differentiated cells, X1.
+In this form, this model contains two population: the stem cells, X0 and differentiated cells, X1.
 This model can correspond to either healthy tissue cell or to tumor cell populations, depending on the scenario to which the model is applied to.

 ![cartoon](https://postfiles.pstatic.net/MjAxODEyMDVfMzQg/MDAxNTQzOTg1NjEzNDM4.b6xSl6o4QJ3rZwNgqqvATYkzRR8mE0o80B5kJBkNYgYg.OveI-ZLeuf6nYc3eXEMVGy134h1nj04XXixW2LcnK54g.PNG.nayeonkim93/image_8549736981543985599247.png?type=w773)

-X0 = Stem Cell, X1 = Non-Stem Cell (differentiated cell)
+X0 = Stem Cell, X1 = differentiated cell
 v0 = divison rate for X0, v1 = division rate for X1
 d0 = death rate for X0, d1 = death rate for X1
 r1 = dedifferentiation rate